jwworth/jakeworth/content/blog/developer-reading-list.md

   exceptional.
 - Olsen, Russ. _Eloquent Ruby_.
 What is the 'Ruby Way'?
 Move beyond competence and into fluency.
+- Shaw, Zed. _Learn Ruby the Hard Way: A Simple and Idiomatic Introduction to the Imaginative World of Computational Thinking with Code_.
+My first Ruby book.
+Zed's 'type it then understand it', magic-free approach has greatly influenced me.
 - Simpson, Kyle. _This & Object Prototypes_.
 Succinctly explains some of the
   thornier features of JavaScript.